Theresa Pulszky: Landlady of Castle Szecseny

-Born on 7 January 1819 as Theresa Walter to a wealthy Viennese banker, Pulszky was first introduced to author and Hungarian political leader Ferenc Pulszky in 1845 after the suggestion for a meetup from a friend and she was highly interested in meeting someone from Hungary, which she viewed at the time as being a "land of uncultivated and unpeopled plains".
+Born on 7 January 1819 as Theresa Walter to a wealthy Viennese banker, Pulszky was first introduced to author and Hungarian political leader Ferenc Pulszky in 1845 after the suggestion for a meetup from a friend.
+She was highly interested in meeting someone from Hungary, which she viewed at the time as being a "land of uncultivated and unpeopled plains".
 Ferenc was contrary to those expectations and they were married several months later.
 They lived in London before her husband was allowed to return to Hungary and they moved to a manor named Castle Szecseny nearby Pest, Hungary.
 She spent her time observing the peasant population at the manor that served as tenants for the Pulszky family.
 Commentary in her 1850 book had her consider the official dinners among wealthy landlords to be "the most tedious of ceremonies", where 30 dishes were served individually rather than in courses and extensively lengthened the proceedings.
 During Christmas of 1847, Pulszky loaned seeds for potatoes and maize to the 108 tenants with the requirement that the amount of seeds returned after the harvesting season should be greater than the amount given.
 The following winter in 1848 saw her return for a visit to her birthplace of Vienna.